LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 Always check that the navigator is doing something and that they moving us toward action.
 If they are stuck prod them with questions.
 If they are discussing, force a **small** decision (we can revisit it later.)

+Two great questions to ask are

+1) Does it work?
+1) Does the code need to be cleaned up?

 #### The Mob

 In The beginning the rest of the mob is going to practice listening while being quiet.
 This is quite hard and will take some practice.
 If the navigator is stuck, they can ask the mob, but they must repeat anything they want to happen to the driver: